 As defined by HfS Research, a “lights on” outsourcing relationship is marked by a buyer seeking to simply drive out cost without incurring any “disasters.”
 As the buyer sees little to no strategic value in outsourcing, they see no need to pay for high-level talent or expertise.
 The “lights on” buyer is satisfied with basic execution of outsourced processes at a cheaper cost and governance, which typically consists of enforcing SLAs and otherwise meeting essential goals.

-The “efficient” outsourcing relationship includes a buyer that recognizes developing a management plan to facilitate continuous improvement and efficiency gains can deliver more strategic value.
+The “efficient” outsourcing relationship includes a buyer who recognizes that developing a management plan to facilitate continuous improvement and efficiency gains can deliver more strategic value.
 However, the buyer does not see the potential for true competitive differentiation that higher-level outsourcing can provide.

 Thus these buyers may be willing to invest in specialized talent to execute efficiency programs such as Six Sigma, but are not willing to invest in widespread talent upgrades.
 HfS Research estimates that some “efficient” outsourcing buyers will take an immediate 20% savings gain from an outsourcing initiative and reinvest 10% to ensure future efficiency improvements.

-Usually more experience outsourcing buyers will enter a “strategic” outsourcing relationship.
-This relationship category is characterized by a recognition on the part of the buyer that simply offshoring work to reduce upfront costs is a short-term measure that will not produce longterm savings without onshore-to-offshore staff exchanges and process improvement investments.
+More experienced outsourcing buyers often enter a “strategic” outsourcing relationship.
+This category is characterized by the buyer recognizing that simply offshoring labor to reduce upfront costs is a short-term measure that will not produce long-term savings, especially without onshore-to-offshore staff exchanges and process improvement investments.

 So which of these three categories best describes your outsourcing relationship?
 Ultimately you should be aiming for a strategic relationship, but they take time and practice to develop, and almost everyone starts out trying to keep the lights on.
 Just remember where you start is a lot less important that where you finish!